Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Treatment for Scorpion Stings

 There are no home remedies for a scorpion sting.
 The best thing to do is to see the vet for supportive care.
 This often entails providing intravenous fluids and pain relief.
-Methocarbamol may give to reduce muscle spasms.
+Methocarbamol may be given to reduce muscle spasms.
 For humans, there are scorpion antidotes, but these are not used in animals.

 Always keep a 24-hour emergency vet phone number readily available.
 Time is of the essence.
 However, there are a few things you can do while you are on your way to the vet.
 Veterinarian Carol Osborne recommends removing the stinger if it's visibly lodged.
 A pair of tweezers would help in removing it.
-Then, a cold compress can be applied to the area of the bite.
+Afterward, a cold compress can be applied to the area of the bite.
 This cool compress will help slow down the absorption of the venom.
 In exchange for a compress, a bag of frozen vegetables wrapped in a cold, wet cloth may work too.
 The affected dog should be kept as calm as possible to prevent blood pressure from rising, further spreading the venom.
 Depending on the symptoms, the vet may recommend giving antihistamines (plain Benadryl) while on your way, so be ready to provide him with your dog's exact weight so he can prescribe the most appropriate dosage.

 Disclaimer: This article is not to be used as a substitute for veterinary advice.
 If your dog got stung by a scorpion, consult with your vet immediately for the most appropriate treatment.